top of page

 KCampbell_BloodSiren_Amazon.jpg

-With a voice called “Tolkienesque in its feel” on Peter Cox’s Litopia, with “beautiful writing,” according to ‘New Zealand’s Stephen King,’ horror author Lee Murray, I SING OF LOVE AND FURY will enthrall readers of all ages.
+With a voice called “Tolkienesque in its feel” on Peter Cox’s Litopia, with “beautiful writing,” according to ‘New Zealand’s Stephen King,’ horror author Lee Murray, I SONGS OF THE BOUNDLANDS will enthrall readers of all ages.

 Folksongs from the story are set to melodies composed by Kirsty and available on Spotify!